oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-auxiliary-image.md

 #### Create the auxiliary image

-Follow these steps to create an auxiliary image containing Model In Image model files, application archives, and the WDT installation files:
+Follow these steps to create an auxiliary image containing WDT model YAML files, application archives, and the WDT installation files:

 1. Use the `createAuxImage` option of the [WebLogic Image Tool](https://oracle.github.io/weblogic-image-tool/userguide/tools/create-aux-image/) (WIT) to create the auxiliary image.
 Run the following command: